Dragonite/fishing/app/templates/README.md

 ### `profile.html` &middot; ![Registered User](https://img.shields.io/badge/-Registered%20User-brightgreen.svg) ![Administrator](https://img.shields.io/badge/-Administrator-orange.svg)

-`profile` is broken into two parts, *My Info* and *Statistics*. `profile` is a page that gives an overview of the current user.
+`profile` is broken into two parts, *General Info* and *My Polls*.

+`General Info` is a page that gives an overview of the current user.

-The fields are rendered as inputs, and the `Update` button allows a `Post` request to fire to update the user. `Statistics` uses
-`Chart.js` to render linkable charts that link to the user's total amount of polls, their open and closed polls.
-The individual tabs are further elaborated in the `profile` directory.
+`My Polls` is an overview of all polls created by the user, and a form attached to close any poll that you have created.

+More information will be provided in `profile`.

 ---

 ### `users.html` &middot; ![Administrator](https://img.shields.io/badge/-Administrator-orange.svg)

 `users` is a page that provides an overview of all the users in the system.

 They are split into two tabs, `Active` and `Inactive`.
 As user accounts are never fully deleted, marking them as `false` for `isActive` will disable the account, but still keep their information in the system, so that it shows on their votes and polls.

+There is a button that allows Admin to Archive Users.
+This will further be explained in `archive-components/userArchive.html`.

 ---